Skip to content

 1. Read first. mxr search, mxr cat, mxr stale, mxr sender, mxr summarize never mutate.
 Use them to understand the situation before acting.

-2. Dry-run everything. --dry-run works on every mutation; show the user the affected count before you run the real thing.
+2. Dry-run before you mutate. --dry-run works on the core mail mutations; show the user the affected count before you run the real thing.
+The automation contract covers the lifecycle commands that have no preview path.

 3. --yes is opt-in.
-Without --yes, mutations prompt.
+Without --yes, a mutation prompts when it is destructive, resolved from --search, or targets more than one message.
 When stdin isn’t a TTY (i.e. piped from an agent), pass --yes explicitly so the user has a clear “I authorise this batch” moment in the loop.

 4. Carry account scope through the whole loop.
 If the user says “work account” or “personal account”, resolve it with mxr accounts, then use --account <selector> on CLI search, dry-run, mutation, and verification reads.
 MCP tools take account_id where they can select an account; daemon profiles also enforce allowed_accounts for agent and mcp IPC origins.